Mickey Mouse Works: Overview

 With no established schedule or routine, Mickey Mouse Works was designed to look like one spontaneous flow.
 Adding to that feeling were the show's opening credits which ended differently each week, the only constant being an elaborate interruption from a spotlight-stealing Donald Duck.

 While most skits involved individual characters, some have Mickey, Donald and Goofy running a special service group.
 Most Goofy skits have him doing a "how-to" segment always accompanied by a narrator.
 Most Donald segments were about him trying to accomplish a certain task which never works out right, frustrating him.
+Some stories were set to a specific theme for a specific character, but with differing scenarios – for example, one set focused on Mickey seeking to rescue Minnie from Pete, against a different obstacle in each short, while another set focused on Pluto's efforts to get Mickey his paper while facing a different problem.